 Vectors are of fundamental importance in all branches of mathematics and it is good to become comfortable with manipulating them.
+These questions involve the basic ideas of lines and scalar products in 3D, although the use of vectors goes far beyond this.

-V1 Vectors in 3D
+V1 Scalar products in 3D (C4)